-Are you wondering what will happen with Fayette County Public Schools’ reopening for fall 2020?
+Are you wondering what will happen with Fayette County Public Schools’ reopening for 2021?
 Lex Fun 4 Kids is tracking FCPS school reopening updates and guidelines as they are released.

 Fayette County Public Schools serves over 42,000 students with just over 8,000 employees so there are so many things to consider as they plan for what school will look like this fall during the COVID-19 pandemic.
 They are taking into consideration surveys parents completed as well as staff and all state and national guidelines.
 These guidelines are ever changing and will continue to change as the weeks go by.

 Canvas is the new platform all middle and high schools will be delivering instruction and lessons through.
 This is different from Google Classroom they may have used in the past.
 Take time to learn more and download the Canvas Parent App.
 (Information to access student accounts is in the FCPS Canvas video)

 Canvas Parent is designed to provide visibility into your child’s education at a glance.
 Canvas Parent allows parents to: